jialinwu17/MAVEX/Readme.md

 # Multi-Modal Answer Validation for Knowledge-Based VQA
 By Jialin Wu, Jiasen Lu, Ashish Sabharwal and Roozbeh Mottaghi

+In this project, we present **M**ulti-modal **A**nswer **V**alidation using **Ex**ternal knowledge (MAVEx).
+The idea is to validate a set of promising answer candidates based on answer-specific knowledge retrieval.
+In particular, MAVEx aims to learn how to extract relevant knowledge from noisy sources, which knowledge source to trust for each answer candidate, and how to validate the candidate using that source.

 ## Installation
 0. Requirements